kkomelin/catchsmile/README.txt

 services (3.x)

 I provide the module "AS IS" without any warranty.
-Probably GitHub is temporary storage for this module because of drupal rules.
+Probably GitHub is temporary storage for this module because of Drupal rules.